lammps/lammps/doc/src/Modify_requirements.rst

 modifications to src/Depend.sh to trigger the checks.
 See other README and Install.sh files in other directories as examples.

-Similarly for CMake support, changes may need to be made to cmake/CMakeLists.txt, some of the files in cmake/presets, and possibly a file with specific instructions needs to be added to cmake/Modules/Packages/.
+Similarly, for CMake support, changes may need to be made to cmake/CMakeLists.txt, some of the files in cmake/presets, and possibly a file with specific instructions needs to be added to cmake/Modules/Packages/.
 Please check out how this is handled for